Certifications

 - Certification

 As a candidate for this certification, you’re a Microsoft Dynamics 365 Field Service functional consultant.
 You’re responsible for implementing solutions that: Schedule resources to meet customer requirements.
 Optimize resources by matching skills, locations, and availability.
 Equip frontline workers with the information and tools to deliver great service.
 Build a service history of customer assets.
 You’re responsible for: Configuring the default administration areas of the Field Service application.
 Configuring resources and scheduling.
 Configuring service agreements and booking setups.
 Managing work orders, incident types, and bookings.
 Managing customer assets.
 Installing and configuring the Field Service mobile app.
 Enhancing Field Service based on customer requirements.
-As a candidate, you should have a basic understanding of field service principles and the role the Field Service app plays in relationship to the Dynamics 365 suite of applications, including integration of: Microsoft Power Platform Dynamics 365 Customer Service Microsoft 365 apps Dynamics 365 Remote Assist Dynamics 365 Guides You should understand: Industry terminology Field service processes Work order lifecycle Uses for Copilot in Field Service Best practices Important The English language version of this certification will be updated on March 19, 2025.
-Review the study guide linked in the Certification resources section for details about upcoming changes.
+As a candidate, you should have a basic understanding of field service principles and the role the Field Service app plays in relationship to the Dynamics 365 suite of applications, including integration of: Microsoft Power Platform Dynamics 365 Customer Service Microsoft 365 apps Dynamics 365 Remote Assist Dynamics 365 Guides You should understand: Industry terminology Field service processes Work order lifecycle Uses for Copilot in Field Service Best practices

 As a candidate for this certification, you’re an expert or senior supply chain functional consultant who implements and configures advanced features of Dynamics 365 Supply Chain Management to meet the requirements of a business.
 You have an advanced knowledge of supply chain management operations including: Production Logistics Master planning and planning optimization Mixed reality and use of Microsoft 365 Copilot features for Dynamics 365 Supply Chain Management Advanced supply chain management, including rebate and service management As a candidate, you: Analyze business requirements.
 Translate the requirements into fully realized business processes and solutions.
 Apply industry-recommended practices to implementations.
 You demonstrate expertise in one or more of the following manufacturing methods: Discrete Process Lean You implement solutions that meet or exceed the needs of your customers by partnering with: Architects Developers Consultants Other stakeholders Important The English language version of this certification was updated on December 19, 2024.
 Review the study guide linked on the Exam MB-335 page for details about recent changes.